MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 Although these DSN codes are monitored by default, the associated NDRs aren't copied to the Exchange recipient or to the external postmaster address if no mailbox is assigned to the Exchange recipient or to the external postmaster address.
 By default, no mailbox is assigned to the Exchange recipient or to the external postmaster address.

 To assign a mailbox to the Exchange recipient, use the Set-OrganizationConfig cmdlet with the MicrosoftExchangeRecipientReplyRecipient parameter.
 To assign a mailbox to the external postmaster address, create a new mailbox postmaster.
-The default email address policy of the Exchange organization should automatically add an SMTP address of postmaster@\<Authoritative domain\> to the mailbox.
+The default email address policy of the Exchange organization should automatically add an SMTP address of `postmaster@<AuthoritativeDomain>` to the mailbox.

 ```yaml
 Type: MultiValuedProperty